 “Cambridge thrives on the allure of progression […] you don’t want to change, you just want to look like you’re changing”

-Not only this, but they are unable to access their own intellectual property, still waiting for a legal handover of their archives.
-Rosie said, “Our intention is to move this powerful archive from the 80s to the communal space of a library so that it can be used for personal dissertations and research projects.”
+Discussing their plans for the archives, Rosie said: “Our intention is to move this powerful archive from the 80s to the communal space of a library so that it can be used for personal dissertations and research projects.”
 She continued, “We are informed by history, by the strategies and the decisions that were made, and we don’t just exist in a contemporary vacuum.”

 However, every cloud has a silver lining.
 Madeleine said, “We never fully liked that we weren’t allowed to be overtly political, now, it has become more than just a representative space for women, but an activist project.”
-Following a data breach, a governance review of the SU showed that “being in the charitable structure of the SU was restricting the possibility of student activism.”
+A governance review of the SU showed that “being in the charitable structure of the SU was restricting the possibility of student activism.”
 Rosie said that “an activist tries to unsettle the comfortable, and charity law really likes the comfortable.”

 Under the SU, WomCam’s efforts were stifled, unable to appeal to political parties, alter graphics, logos or titles without trustee permission.
 After spending the summer making “a space for the SU to thrive and connect with their students better,” one of the only significant emails WomCam received was one requesting that they change the logo on a guide to Abortion Care in Cambridge “because it didn’t go with the branding of the SU.”